How to Reach Us

 Although university buildings remain closed, support for our students is stronger than ever.
 If you're unsure who to talk to during this time, the resources below should help.

 We're here to help with....

 For any technical problems/questions in our department, our technical support staff is here to help.
 They use Trac Tickets to accept and manage requests from students, staff and faculty.
 A request could be regarding software, hardware, new web service or enhancement, lab issues, or any related topics.
-You can submit a new Trac Ticket online.
+You can submit a new Jira Ticket online.

 They also have an extensive FAQ section that you should review before submitting a trac ticket.
 Your question might already be answered!

 If you have an IT issue outside of our department, please visit the University's ICT website for help.

 Our department has a number of advisors that can help you with mapping your undergraduate degree.
 You can ask questions or schedule an appointment by contacting email@example.com.